 If you are visiting the Tokyo area during the month of November, you’re in luck!
 The Tori no Ichi Fair is a Tokyo pastime that has occurred every year since the Edo era.
-In 2018, it will be held on November 1, 13, and 25.
+In 2019, this Tokyo festival will be held on November 8 and 20.

 Celebrated at the stroke of midnight on the day of the rooster, which occurs every 12 days, the fair consists of a variety of shop owners that sell rakes to bring in good fortune and business prosperity!

 Naturally, many shop and business owners attend this event in droves to purchase the perfect rake for themselves or their business.
 Not wanting to miss out on the fun and excitement of the fair, I grabbed my camera and headed out to Asakusa.

 Tori no Ichi dates way back to the Edo era and originates from a fair that was held in the suburbs of Edo, where Ohtori Shrine now stands.
 In its original form, it was a harvest festival and it was dedicated to the day of the rooster after a similar festival collected and released roosters in front of Senso-ji.
 As the event evolved throughout the years, many came to wish for good health, good fortune, and good business.
 One of the things that makes Tori no Ichi so special, are the Bamboo Rakes which are elegantly decorated and are said to bring happiness and prosperity.

 So, why are rakes sold at Asakusa's Tori no Ichi?